astrohart/MFR/MFR.FileSystem.Enumerators/README.md

 ##### Summary

-Methods to search the file system.
+Exposes static methods to search the file system.

 <a name='M-MFR-FileSystem-Enumerators-Enumerate-Directories-System-String,System-String,System-IO-SearchOption-'></a>
 ### Directories(path,searchPattern,searchOption) `method`